Technology Services Procurement Review

 - a new Evaluation Report template developed to replace the previous evaluation report template.
 The template is designed for use for all procurements and can be tailored to suit the needs of agencies; and

-Questions and comments are welcomed and can be made by contacting the Procurement Unit at Procurement, Risk and Contact Management Branch, Department of Treasury and Finance.
+Questions and comments are welcomed and can be made by contacting the Policy Unit of the Procurement, Risk and Contract Management Branch, Department of Treasury and Finance.
 Contact details are set out below.

 (Dated 1 July 2019)